 Tropic of Cancer Landmark Introduction

-In 1933, the Japanese built a Tropic of Cancer landmark on the west side of Ruisiou Train Station (23°27′4.51″N), which became an important point for tourists at that time.
-Later, in 1981, it was relocated and rebuilt on the Wuzhou Plateau due to the expansion of the East Line Railway.
-Interestingly, the new Tropic of Cancer landmark has a beautiful design and excellent scenery, and it has certainly become a must-visit spot for tourists when they come to Ruisiou.
-If you get a chance to visit this place, besides taking photographs with family and friends, you might want to try standing on both sides of the Tropic of Cancer marker to experience the fun of crossing two different monsoon climates (to the south of the Tropic of Cancer is the tropical monsoon climate, while to the north is the subtropical monsoon climate).
-The summer solstice, one of the 24 solar terms, is the longest day of the year in Taiwan, marking the day when the sun reaches the Tropic of Cancer.
-From that day onward, the sun will no longer continue north, but will slowly return to the southern hemisphere, reaching the Tropic of Capricorn by winter solstice.
-Due to the difference in the angle of sunlight, at noon on the day of the summer solstice, the sun shines directly on the Tropic of Cancer, creating the astronomical wonder known as "no shadow at noon."
-Every year on June 22, the summer solstice, everyone is welcome to come and experience this phenomenon!
+In 1933, the Japanese built a Tropic of Cancer landmark on the western side of Ruisui Railway Station (23°27'4.51"N), which became an important attraction for tourists at that time.
+Later, in 1981, due to the expansion of the Eastern Line Railway, it was relocated and rebuilt on Wuzhuo Plateau.
+Interestingly, the new Tropic of Cancer landmark features an elegant design and beautiful scenery, and it has become a must-visit spot for tourists traveling to Ruisui.
+If you have the opportunity to visit this place, aside from taking photos with family and friends, you might want to try standing on either side of the Tropic of Cancer marker and feel the fun of crossing two different monsoon climates (the Tropic of Cancer is south of the tropical monsoon climate and north of the subtropical monsoon climate).
+The "Summer Solstice," one of the 24 solar terms, is the longest day of sunlight in Taiwan each year and also the day when the sun reaches the Tropic of Cancer.
+From that day onward, the sun will no longer continue to move north but will slowly return to the Southern Hemisphere, reaching the Tropic of Capricorn on the Winter Solstice.
+Due to the different angles of sunlight, on the day of the Summer Solstice, the sun will directly illuminate the Tropic of Cancer at noon, creating the astronomical phenomenon of "no shadow when standing a pole," which is welcomed on June 22 every year!